Your one-stop shop for all things application related!

 -

-A job: working while in high school, even if unrelated to medicine, shows that you have good time management skills, reliability and team working skills
+A job: working while in high school, even if unrelated to medicine, can show that you have good time management skills, reliability and team working skills

 -

-Work experience: allows you to witness other people in work, and see their communication, problem solving skills and team work in action
+Work experience or career exploration: allows you to witness other people in work, and see their communication, problem solving skills and team work in action

 -